-If you hear a disturbance, and you suspect it may be domestic violence, have the courage to call the police.
+Upon hearing a disturbance, or any suspicious of domestic violence, have the courage to call the police.

-Be available to a friend, relative or neighbor when he or she needs you to listen or needs someone with whom to confide.
-Be patient and supportive of his or her decisions, even if you do not agree with them.
+Be available to a friend, relative or neighbor when he or she needs someone to listen or someone with whom to confide.
+Be patient and supportive of his or her decisions, even they are disagreeable.
 The victim knows the situation best.

 Believe the Story

 Domestic violence is often shocking, but a victim needs someone to believe what he or she is telling them.

 Be prepared to offer choices a victim can use now or later, whichever is the best time for him or her.
 Know where else he or she can turn for help.
-A good option is to share your local crisis line number or Children & Families of Iowa's Toll Free Domestic Violence Hotline (1-800-942-0333).
+A good option is to share a local crisis line number or Children & Families of Iowa's Toll Free Domestic Violence Hotline (1-800-942-0333).

 Offer validating and supportive phrases such as "You're a good mother," and "You are able to juggle so many things in your family."